Skip to content

 • Hypoglycemia

-First and foremost, let our team know!
-That’s why we’re here as your partner.
-So you don’t have to play doctor.
+If you've experienced any of these side effects, let our team know!
+That’s why we’re here as your partner — so you don’t have to play doctor.

 The most common side effect of Semaglutide is minor nausea.
 Drinking a small glass of OJ, a cup of oatmeal, or something else bland, seems to settle any minor tummy issues in the morning.
 You’ll find this nausea most common when starting the medication, and with certain dose escalations.